Tuborg Logo

 Tuborg LogoTuborg Logo PNG

-The Tuborg logo shows the preservation of a unique recipe that was used by the creators of the foam centuries ago.
+The Tuborg logo preserves a unique recipe used by the creators of the foam centuries ago.
 The logo spreads information about the product everywhere.

 Tuborg: Brand overview

-Tuborg is a 4.5% to 5.6% low-fermented beer brand produced at its eponymous plant in Denmark.
+Tuborg is a 4.5%-5.6% low-fermentation beer brand produced at its eponymous plant in Denmark.
 It is one of the most famous brewing brands, and its products are distributed in more than 100 countries and produced under license in almost 25 countries in Africa, Asia, and Europe.
 The company was founded by four industrialists who formed a business alliance: Philip Heyman, Rudolph Puggaard, Gustav Brock, and C. F. Tietgen.
-Today it is owned by the Carlsberg Group.
+Today, it is owned by the Carlsberg Group.
 The head office is in Fredericia, Denmark.
-The time when the alcohol brand appeared was 1873.
+The alcohol brand appeared in 1873.
 The first pilsner was brewed in 1880.

-The company’s roots go back to the second half of the 19th century when a brewery appeared in Copenhagen, built by the Danish businessman-financier Carl Frederik Tietgen.
+The company’s roots date to the second half of the 19th century, when a brewery opened in Copenhagen, built by the Danish businessman and financier Carl Frederik Tietgen.
 He teamed up with three entrepreneurs led by Philip Heyman to launch the beer brand.
 They introduced a light, low-fermented alcoholic beverage with an unobtrusive hop flavor and called it Tuborg.
 The name refers to the local Thuesborg, which translates as “Thue’s castle.”
-It is located in the vicinity of a 17th-century hotel and was the basis for the brewery’s name.
-And it, in turn, gave the name Tuborgvej of Copenhagen.
+It is located near a 17th-century hotel and is the source of the brewery’s name.
+And it, in turn, gave the name Tuborgvej to a street in Copenhagen.

 The beer was successful and widespread not only because of its taste qualities but also because of the bottles in which it was poured.
 First of all, Tuborg was the first company in Denmark to offer beer in portioned containers instead of kegs.
-Secondly, it was easier to deliver the product to all corners of the country and abroad, expanding its distribution area.
-Three years after the company was founded, it immediately started making its famous Tuborg Green line, and five years later, it launched Tuborg Gold.
+Secondly, it was easier to deliver the product to all corners of the country and abroad, thereby expanding its distribution.
+Three years after the company was founded, it began producing its famous Tuborg Green line, and five years later, it launched Tuborg Gold.

-In 1894 a historical event happened: 11 breweries from Copenhagen were united into one group called The United Breweries.
+In 1894, a historical event occurred: 11 breweries in Copenhagen were united into a single group called The United Breweries.
 Its main task was to compete with the Carlsberg brand.
-However, in 1903 Tuborg agreed with Carlsberg to split the supply and income, dividing the market in half.
-In 1970 both plants were taken over by Carlsberg A/S. Then the Copenhagen plant was taken over by BBH (Baltic Beverages Holding).
+However, in 1903, Tuborg agreed with Carlsberg to split the supply and income, dividing the market in half.
+In 1970, both plants were taken over by Carlsberg A/S. Then the Copenhagen plant was taken over by BBH (Baltic Beverages Holding).
 But after a few years, the situation changed, and Carlsberg and the Tuborg brand took it over.

 Meaning and History